 In many cases, mold and fungi-related health problems are caused by simply breathing in harmful spores, which are easily transferrable and fill the air around surfaces affected.
 Direct skin contact, of course, can also cause allergic reasons or irritation.
 These problems are made even more severe when combined with pre-existing respiratory conditions, such as asthma.
 That’s why it’s so important to act quickly whenever symptoms develop or mold is detected.

 What You Can Do

-Not all pipe leaks are immediately noticeable, and even a minor leak can cause a mold problem within your home.
-What’s worse is that the issue may go completely under the radar until you or those in your home/property start showing symptoms of respiratory problems.
+Not all pipe leaks are immediately noticeable, but even a minor leak can cause a mold problem within your home.
+The worst part is that the issue may go completely unnoticed until you or a family member develop the first symptoms of respiratory problems.

 If you find a source of mold somewhere in your home, such as under your sink or in the bathroom, the first thing you should do is call a team of mold removal experts to safely deal with the issue.
-However, if you or those on your property are showing symptoms similar to those above, for no conceivable reason, you should reach out to a leak detection expert ASAP - the problem may very well be a hidden leak within your property’s walls, only getting worse over time.
+However, if anyone in the home is exhibiting symptoms similar to those listed above for no discernible reason, you should reach out to a leak detection expert immediately.
+The problem may very well be a hidden leak within your property’s walls and will only grow worse over time.

 When it comes to dealing with hidden leaks, its usually best to seek out the services of a professional plumbing contractor.
 At Express Sewer & Drain, we’ve been tackling plumbing challenges large and small in the Sacramento area for years.
 With our FREE estimates and flat-rate pricing, we’ve built a strong reputation for expert workmanship and unparalleled customer service.
 If you suspect your home is suffering from a hidden leak, give us a call and we’ll make sure mold and mildew never have a chance to take root.